ericgregorich/micro-blog-simple-theme/README.md

 The name of each setting should be self-explanatory.
 The Body colors affect the content outside the “cards,” and the Card colors affect the “cards” themselves.

 > The colors may be overwritten when a new update to the theme is published.
-This is a known bug in Micro.blog that will hopefully be fixed soon.
 To avoid this, you can copy the content in the config.json file, update the theme, then paste the values back into the config.json file.

 - Click on Design, then Custom Themes.
 - Click on the config.json file in the Templates for Cards section.